HIPERFIT/hiperfit.github.com/_posts/2017-11-16-hiperfit-workshop.md

 <a name='henriksen'></a>__Design and implementation of the Futhark programming language__ _(Troels Henriksen, DIKU)_

 Futhark is a data-parallel programming language under development at HIPERFIT.
 The language supports nested data-parallelism and features an optimising compiler under rabit development.
 This presentation gives a status update on recent Futhark development, with a particular focus on generation of efficient OpenCL GPU kernels and the steps automatically taken by the Futhark compiler to ensure fusion and efficient memory accesses.
 In the presentation, we will discuss various tradeoffs of the code generation, and how a new versioning technique can defer to runtime the decision between different parallelisation strategies.

-<a name='oancea'></a>__TBD__ _(Cosmin Oancea, DIKU)_
+<a name='oancea'></a>__Futhark: Challenges and Future Research Directions__ _(Cosmin Oancea, DIKU)_

-TBA.
+The study of programming-model technology that can effectively utilize modern hardware is an open, hard, and fundamental topic of research.
+The previous talk has introduced such a data-parallel language -- in summary, Futhark has already brought a number of research contributions and has already demonstrated its potential for efficiently utilizing heterogeneous GPGPU hardware on a number of applications, but one could remark that so far, Futhark's design has followed a rather conventional path.
+We believe that currently, Futhark merely provides a solid foundation for studying and experimenting with novel and aggressive techniques in the language and compiler-construction fields.

+This talk outlines several such research opportunities: First, we use the motivating example of trinomial pricing to show how locality of reference can be optimised by using inspector-executor techniques coupled with a more aggressive flattening of nested parallelism.
+Second, we demonstrate how the large-memory footprint and the significant copying overhead inherent to purely-functional approaches can be optimised by combining ideas from region-based memory management and register allocation (the later is lifted to operate on arrays rather than scalars).
+Finally, we discuss language extensions for (automatically) supporting module systems, automatic differentiation, and relational algebra.

 <a name='elsman'></a>__APL on GPUs--a progress report with a touch of machine learning__ _(Martin Elsman, DIKU)_

 We give a status report of the APL->TAIL->Futhark compiler, which compiles a subset of APL into code executable on GPUs.
 The compiler handles quite a number of APL functions and operators and is, for the subset of APL it supports, highly compatible with code written for Dyalog APL.
 Besides reporting on the performance of a number of APL benchmarks, we demonstrate, by example, how the APL compiler tool chain can be used to teach efficiently a neural network to recognise handwritten digits.

 #### 16:45-17:15 &nbsp;Blockchain Technology

 <a name='ross'></a>__Automated execution of financial contracts on blockchain__ _(Omri Ross, DIKU)_

 In this presentation we outline how certain financial contracts can be managed and executed automatically on the Ethereum block-chain system.
 The system is based on a domain-specific language for financial contracts that is capable of expressing complex multi-party derivatives and is conducive to automated execution.
 We propose an architecture for separating contractual terms from contract execution.
-A contract engine encapsulates the syntax and semantics of financial contracts without actively performing contractual actions; such actions are handled by user-definable contract managers that administer strategies for the execution of contracts.
+A contract engine encapsulates the syntax and semantics of financial contracts without actively performing contractual actions;
+such actions are handled by user-definable contract managers that administer strategies for the execution of contracts.
 Hosting contracts and contract managers on a distributed ledger, side-by-side with digital assets, facilitates automated settlement of commitments without the need for an intermediary.
 We discuss how the proposed technology may change the way financial institutions, regulators, and individuals interact in a financial system based on distributed ledgers.